Keyboard shortcuts

 Note

-The Odin base library also has functions make and delete.
-These proc group functions are the generally preferred shorthand for invoking all variants of the make_X / delete_X functions.
+The Odin base library also has procedures make and delete.
+These proc group procedures are the generally preferred shorthand for invoking all variants of the make_x / delete_x procedures.

 Whereas before we were creating slices that referenced the memory of stack-allocated arrays, here the slice references heap allocated memory with no array involved.
 (And be clear that the slice variable itself is still stack allocated.)

-The make_slice function, the delete_slice function, and all other allocating or deallcating functions let you pass an allocator.
+The make_slice procedure, the delete_slice procedure, and all other allocating or deallcating procedures let you pass an allocator.
 Different allocators can track their allocations in different ways, and some allocators may perform better than others in different use cases.

-When no allocator is explicitly passed to these functions, they implicitly use the allocator provided by the context.
+When no allocator is explicitly passed to these procedures, they implicitly use the allocator provided by the context.
 The code below is functionally the same as the code above:

 s: []int